QIcon Class

 If you write your own widgets that have an option to set a small pixmap, consider allowing a QIcon to be set for that pixmap.
 The Qt class QToolButton is an example of such a widget.

-Provide a method to set a QIcon, and when you draw the icon, choose whichever pixmap is appropriate for the current state of your widget.
+Provide a method to set a QIcon, and paint the QIcon with paint, choosing the appropriate parameters based on the current state of your widget.
 For example:

 {